Roland XP-30

 The Roland XP-30 is a 61-key, 64-voice expandable synthesizer.
 Released in 1999, it was produced until 2002.
-Based on the acclaimed mid-90s JV sound engine built around a 32-bit RISC processor, it is considered to be the best value-for-money of all of the Roland JV and XP series synthesizers.
+Based on the JV-2080 sound engine built around a 32-bit RISC processor, it is considered to be the best value-for-money of all of the Roland JV and XP series synthesizers.

 Features and architecture

 Designed for live performance, the XP-30 is relatively small and lightweight but with full-sized keys and a large set of sounds (2078 when fully expanded).
 The keyboard is semi-weighted, with a metal weight glued under each key in order to improve key press dynamics.
 The XP-30 also includes a powerful arpeggiator with multiple patterns that can be timed by an external MIDI clock (such as a sequencer or drum machine) and nine built-in drum kits.
 The XP-30 provides expansion capability in the form of two physical slots for adding cards from Roland's SR-JV80 expansion card series.